How-to Introduce the Pediatric Belt Cane by age

 How to explain the benefits of the belt cane

-Plain and simple the belt cane provides important information through touch.
+The belt cane provides important information through sensory feedback.

-2. Objects - When the belt cane frame contacts an object, it communicates "blocked path" to the child.
-It says either the object is fixed and unmovable or that the object moves.
-The harder a child pushes, bangs, scrapes and explores with the frame, the more information it communicates about the object (e.g., height, weight, size, material).
+Objects - When the belt cane frame contacts an object, the child feels "blocked path".
+The harder a child pushes, bangs, scrapes and explores with the frame, the more information the child obtains about the object (e.g., height, weight, size, material).

-3. Drop-offs - When the base of the cane drops below the feet, the belt cane communicates drop-off- the floor is lower.
-The child can learn to stop when that happens and carefully slide the feet closer to the edge to get more information about depth and to locate a handrail, or to decide to turn around and avoid it altogether.
+Drop-offs - When the base of the cane drops below the child's feet, she feels the drop-off- the floor is lower.
+The child can be taught to stop and carefully slide her feet closer to the edge to locate a handrail, or to just turn around.

-Question: Is the belt cane hands free or hands optional?
+Question: Is the belt cane hands free or not?

 1. The cane frame finds things, let's contact and name them.
 This is done by helping the child to contact obstacles with the frame as soon as possible.